 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

-One of the best activities I did in inland Mexico was visiting Sumidero Canyon.
+Sumidero Canyon is one of the best places I’ve visited in inland Mexico.
 This canyon is one of the most beautiful and stunning sights in the Chiapas region of Mexico.

 If you’re visiting Chiapas, in Mexico’s south, you’ll probably be visiting San Cristóbal de las Casas.
 This is an incredibly beautiful and charming city — a must in the region.
 And it does make a popular itinerary stopover in between Palenque, Oaxaca, and the Guatemalan destinations of Quetzaltenango (Xela) or Lake Atitlan.

 But Chiapas is more than just cities — in fact, if you’re traveling to Mexico and only visiting cities and beaches, you’re seriously missing out.
-In a simple day trip from San Cristóbal, you can see one of the great natural wonders of southern Mexico — from several different angles.
+In a simple day trip from San Cristóbal that provides everything, you can see one of the great natural wonders of southern Mexico — from several different angles.

 I don’t think Mexico gets enough credit for its natural scenery.
 Sure, its Caribbean beaches get a lot of publicity, but inland Mexico is full of absolutely gorgeous destinations that most international tourists haven’t heard about.
-Sumidero Canyon is one of them.
+Sumidero Canyon is one of these natural wonders.
 Only four of us were foreigners; the rest were Mexican tourists.

 I highly recommend visiting Sumidero Canyon if you make it to Chiapas.
+It’s one of the best ways to explore the natural beauty close to San Cristóbal.
 Here is everything you need to know to have a great time.

 Sumidero Canyon, or Cañon del Sumidero, is part of Parque Nacional Cañon del Sumidero, a national park covering 50,000 acres.
 Even so, the canyon is the superstar.
 It’s one of the most visited places in Chiapas and the canyon is even on the Chiapas flag!